AndrewHakmi/Nexus/Contributing.md

 - He's quietly figured out how the code works
 - He's spotted a problem.
 It's quite a lot of work even for Bill, who is a senior software engineer.
 So that's likely to take a load off of the shoulders of the core-team.
 - A quick search of issues / PRs suggests nobody's on it
-- He's created a Draft-PR on GitHub and filled in the description
+- He has created a Draft-PR on GitHub and filled in the description
     - He's filled in the description
     - Clean summary of the problem he's addressing
     - Clean summary of how he's gona solve it